Velicheti119/Guess-The-Number/README.md

 # Guess-The-Number
-A little game designed using Data object manipulation of JavaScript!
+A little game designed using JavaScript!